 This species has a very distinct difference between its juvenile and adult growth forms, with the babies looking like a plant known in the trade as A. patonii (syn.
 A. parryi), but the adults becoming considerably larger with full rosettes of rigid icy-blue leaves lined and tipped with dark teeth.
 We could find no adults anywhere, but Greg Starr of Tucson, Arizona, had previously found this species only a couple of kilometres away with both adults and juveniles in the same population.

 Happy with a good morning’s botanizing, we set off for Parque Nacional Mineral del Chico which sits above the sprawling concrete ugliness of Pachuca, in the Sierra de Pachuca, which rises to just over 3000m.
-We decided to take a back road into the park, which turned out to be very interesting, noting an exceptionally handsome Mahonia species clothed in dark, glossy, relatively small leaves and leaflets densely set on the branches (possibly M. pinnata, but rather different to plants seen last year),
+We decided to take a back road into the park, which turned out to be very interesting, noting an exceptionally handsome Mahonia pinnata subsp. moranensis clothed in dark, glossy, relatively small leaves and leaflets, densely set on the branches.
+The leaves were glossier than others seen elsewhere in Mexico.

-what appeared to be Philadelphus mexicanus with cream flowers fading to yellow, and the rare Beschorneria yuccoides subsp. yuccoides (as opposed to the far more common subsp. decosteriana) all seen on the way up the winding track.
+The huge, almost climbing, Philadelphus karwinskianus was found on the cooler, shadier slopes, with cream flowers ageing to primrose yellow, and the rare Beschorneria yuccoides subsp. yuccoides (as opposed to the far more common subsp. decosteriana) was also seen on the way up the winding track.